-Installing a fiberglass pool is a big decision for a homeowner.
-According to Angi and HomeAdvisor, fiberglass pool costs can range from $20,450 to $38,200, with many homeowners paying an average of $29,178.
-The price to create a backyard oasis with a fiberglass inground pool can vary due to the size and location of the pool and any additional features, such as decking, heat pumps, or security covers.
+Installing a fiberglass pool is a big decision for a homeowner, as the cost to build a pool can be relatively high.
+According to Angi and HomeAdvisor, fiberglass pool costs can range from $20,781 to $39,996, with many homeowners paying an average of $30,389.
+Fiberglass inground pool costs can vary due to the size and location of the pool and any additional features, such as decking, heat pumps, or security covers.
 Labor costs run approximately $5.50 per square foot, and most installation companies average a five-person crew at 160 labor hours.
-Be sure to discuss labor costs before the project begins.
+Homeowners will want to make sure they discuss labor costs with their contractor before the project begins.

-Fiberglass pool cost is moderately more expensive than installing a vinyl-lined pool and more budget-friendly than a concrete option.
-Here, we’ll explore the factors in calculating fiberglass pool costs, the different types of pools, and how to save money on installation.
-If you’re ready to take the plunge and install a fiberglass pool, read up on these cost factors before searching online for “fiberglass pool installers near me” or “fiberglass pools near me.”
+Fiberglass pool cost is moderately more expensive than the cost to install a vinyl-lined pool and more budget-friendly than a concrete option.
+Below, homeowners can explore the factors in calculating fiberglass pool costs, the different types of swimming pools, and ways to save money on installation.
+Homeowners who are ready to take the plunge and install a fiberglass pool will want to read up on these cost factors before searching online for “fiberglass pool installers near me” or “fiberglass pools near me.”

 Factors in Calculating Fiberglass Pool Cost

-Many factors can influence fiberglass pool cost.
-Prices can differ from the national average because of the pool size, type, brand, labor costs, permit fees, site preparation, and geographic location.
+How much does a fiberglass pool cost?
+While the average cost of a fiberglass pool is $30,389, prices can differ from the national average because of the pool size, type, brand, labor costs, permit fees, site preparation, and geographic location.